D.I.O.R. - A Model for Information Security Organization

 To accomplish the objective of “Define”, the following functions should be considered:

-- Identify the critical assets to the organization, including systems and data
+Identify the critical assets of the organization, including systems and data

 Implementation of security organization is accomplished through the implementation of security controls, processes, and technologies, which are integrated into the business environment.
 A common failing of information security is to introduce controls without consideration of the impact that they have on business/IT operations, worker productivity, or ongoing support cost.

 To accomplish the objective of “Implement”, the following functions should be considered:

 Evaluate/recommend control technologies and processes needed to meet policy requirements and integrate them into the business environment